Glasgow-College-UESTC/ip-lectures/lecture 7 - Arrays.md

 - Arrays are *vectors*, we can store a collection of values
 - Array is the simplest data structure
 - All the array <span style="color:orange">elements</span> have the same data type
-- Array elements occupy consecutive memory locations
+- Array elements occupy consecutive memory locations.

 ---